ruby-next/ruby-next/README.md

 spec.add_dependency "ruby-next-core"
 ```

-**NOTE:** we use the different _distribution_ gem, `ruby-next-core`, to provide zero-dependency, polyfills-only version.
+**NOTE:** we use a different gem for _distribution_, `ruby-next-core`, to provide a zero-dependency, polyfills-only version.

-Then, all you need is to load the Ruby Next:
+Then, all you need is to load Ruby Next:

 ```ruby
 require "ruby-next"